pnp/List-Formatting/view-samples/bar-graph-format/README.md

 This sample shows how to format a list to show the data as a bar graph.
 In this instance we are showing number of votes per fruit.

 The sample features the following:
-- If [animate css application customiser](https://github.com/anoopt/spfx-ext-animate-css) is deployed then, this sample adds slide animation to bars.
+- If [inject css application customiser](https://github.com/SharePoint/sp-dev-fx-extensions/tree/master/samples/react-application-injectcss) with [animate.css](https://daneden.github.io/animate.css/) is deployed then, this sample adds animation to bars.
 - Conditionally showing a crown icon if the item is marked as MostVoted
 - Conditionally showing elements (trending limit) based on `@rowIndex`
 - Conditionally showing a trending icon if the item has more than 700 votes